 How to become a lawyer

-Discover the steps to go from law school or lawyer in Australia or overseas
+Discover the steps to go from law school to lawyer

-Discover the steps to go from law school or lawyer in Australia or overseas
+Discover the steps to go from law school to lawyer

 Studying law can set you up for a rewarding legal career, combining passions for issues facing society, seeking solutions for our communities and pursuing justice for all.
 Not everyone takes a linear path from high school to law school, and it’s the different life experiences and perspectives that law students bring to their careers that's invaluable.